 Finally, a new feature lets users count characters on a page with a single click.

 There’s no doubt about it: Metadata counts.
-It’s the first thing that searchers see when they find your listing online.
+It’s the first thing that searchers see when they find your listing through a search engine.

 When you get your meta descriptions right, you can enhance your SEO efforts along with your online visibility.